 Elliott is a shareholder in Cooper & Scully’s Dallas office.
-Elliott focuses his practice on litigation with an emphasis in labor & employment, intellectual property, insurance coverage, and personal injury matters.
+Elliott focuses his practice on litigation with an emphasis in labor & employment, construction, intellectual property, consumer law, and personal injury matters.

-Elliott has successfully obtained summary judgments in patent infringement, personal injury, and insurance coverage disputes.
+Elliott has successfully obtained summary judgments in patent infringement, personal injury, consumer law, and insurance coverage disputes.
 He has obtained favorable resolutions in numerous bad faith cases ranging from property damage disputes to professional malpractice cases.
 Elliott has also developed extensive knowledge and experience in intellectual property matters and employment law disputes involving covenants not to compete.
+He also regularly assists clients with corporate transactions and disputes related to construction and design defects.

 U.S. Court of Appeals for the Federal Circuit